dgreif/ring/homebridge/README.md

     * Hue/Sat/Color Temp are _possible_, but currently not supported.
       Please open an issue if you have a device that you would be able to test these on.
+  * Panic Buttons
+    * These can be added by setting `showPanicButtons: true` in your config
+    * Creates `Burglar Alarm` and `Fire Alarm` switches in a new `Panic Buttons` device in HomeKit
+    * Use these at your own risk.  **I do not guarantee functionality in case of emergency, nor do I take responsibility for any false alarms**
+    * If either switch is turned on, you will receive a call from Ring monitoring to verify the emergency, and then authorities will be dispatched

 ### Alarm Modes